 How Long Does a Parenting Assessment Take?

 Whichever model is adopted, a parenting assessment usually takes between 40-50 hours to complete, usually over a 12 week period.
 This includes sessions with the parent, observations, reading relevant documents and writing the report itself.
-If you would like to discuss any aspect of parenting assessments, please don’t hesitate to contact me.
+If you would like to discuss any aspect of parenting assessments, please don’t hesitate to contact us.